BrooksIan/LogoTL/README.md

 ## CDSW Run Instructions

-1. In CSDW, download the project using the git url for [here](https://github.com/BrooksIan/LogoTL.git)
+1. In CSDW, download the project using the git url for [here.](https://github.com/BrooksIan/LogoTL.git)

-2. Open a new session, run the CDSW-build.sh script at the terminal prompt, which contains the following operating code
+2. Open a new session, run the CDSW-build.sh script at the terminal prompt, which contains the following operating code.

 ## Getting Started Super Fast (If you feel lucky)
-1. Download the project using the git url for [here](https://github.com/BrooksIan/LogoTL.git)
+1. Download the project using the git url for [here.](https://github.com/BrooksIan/LogoTL.git)

-2. Run at terminal prompt
+2. Run at terminal prompt.
 ```bash
 ./scripts/setup.sh
 ./scripts/buildModel.sh